-Sections of many of parks and open spaces in Calgary are being naturalized through the reintroduction of native plant species as the City takes actions toward meeting a key biodiversity goal of restoring 20 per cent of its open spaces by 2025.
+Sections of many parks and open spaces in Calgary are being naturalized through the reintroduction of native plant species as The City takes actions toward meeting a key biodiversity goal of restoring 20 per cent of its open spaces by 2025.

 16 Avenue N.E.